Implantation is when an egg embeds in the lining of the uterus.

 7. Using A Hot Tub

-While there’s no specific studies that point toward heated environments and implantation, but it’s better to be safe.
-Anything that could disrupt your chances of a successful implantation is a no go!
+While there’s no specific studies that point toward heated environments and implantation, but it’s better to be safe!

 Related Articles: 6 Methods For Tracking Ovulation To Maximize Your Chances Of Pregnancy